Research and Extension

 - Developing and Evaluating an Outreach Campaign to Conserve Whooping Crane Populations in Indiana: This research seeks to provide insight into the awareness, attitudes, and behaviors of Indiana residents towards the critically endangered whooping crane, with particular focus on resource users of Goose Pond and Jasper-Pulaski Fish and Wildlife Areas.
 Broadly speaking, the research will inform efforts to improve whooping crane conservation while also reducing the number of shootings of this species within the state.

-- National Water Quality Initiative (NWQI): The National Water Quality Initiative (NWQI) is the Natural Resources Conservation Service’s (NRCS) premiere water quality initiative provides targeted technical and financial assistance for farmers and ranchers to improve water quality in high-priority rivers and streams.
-In partnership with the Conservation Technology Information Center, the NRSS lab facilitated stakeholder forums in five NWQI watersheds across the county (North Carolina, Washington, Illinois, Vermont, and Oklahoma) and surveyed NWQI watershed managers across the US to gather input on watershed project design, marketing, deliver and implementation to identify success factors and challenges to effective implementation of NRCS-supported watershed projects and informed the development of two practitioner guides.
+- National Water Quality Initiative (NWQI): The National Water Quality Initiative (NWQI) is the Natural Resources Conservation Service’s (NRCS) premiere water quality program providing targeted technical and financial assistance to improve water quality in high-priority rivers and streams.
+In partnership with the Conservation Technology Information Center, the NRSS lab facilitated stakeholder forums in five NWQI watersheds (located in North Carolina, Washington, Illinois, Vermont, and Oklahoma) and surveyed NWQI watershed managers across the US to gather input on watershed project design, marketing, delivery, and implementation.
+This research identified success factors and challenges to effective implementation of NRCS-supported watershed projects and informed the development of two practitioner guides.
 One guide highlights the roles and importance of effective partnerships with NRCS, while the other provides general guidance for successful watershed management.

 - Non-operator Landowners and Conservation In Partnership with The Nature Conservancy: Using a mixed methods approach, consisting of surveys and in-depth interviews, this project aims at understanding barriers to adoption of conservation practices on rented cropland.
 In particular, we will examine how landlord-tenant relationships and lease agreements constitute both barriers and opportunities affecting the adoption of conservation practices on rented cropland.
 Through a large field experiment, this project also tests the effect that targeted financial, social, and legal/technical assistance interventions have on non-operator landowners’ likelihood of promoting conservation practices to their farmer-tenants.